Medicare Enrolled

 What this data tells you about Dr. Marek

-Dr. Billie Marek is a medical oncology in McAllen, TX, with 19 years in practice.
+Dr. Billie Marek is a medical oncology specialist in Mcallen, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Marek performed 134,172 Medicare services across 3,028 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Marek received a total of $649 from 14 pharmaceutical and/or device companies across 21 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in medical oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.